mnjpkulkarni/Health-care-for-Android/README.md

 # Health-care-for-android-
 This app has recycler views of all the hospitals and blood banks present in and around Syracuse, New York.
 It also shows the list of blood donors in and around Syracuse,New York.
+Also, blood donors can register and donate blood.

 Tool: Android Studio